kumahq/kuma/UPGRADE.md

 Prior to 2.8.x these were semantically valid but would create invalid Envoy configuration and would cause issues on the dataplane.
 Now this is rejected sooner to avoid service disruption.

+### Removal of legacy tokens

+Tokens issued from versions before 2.1.x needs to renewed before upgrading.

 ## Upgrade to `2.7.x`